-These procedures shall apply to all grievances or disputes between a Worker and Edmund Rice Education Australia or a School in respect to any dispute relating to the Code.
+The EREA Internal Grievance Policy sets out procedures that apply to all grievances or disputes between a Representative and Edmund Rice Education Australia or a School in respect to any dispute relating to the Code.

-In the event of a Worker having a grievance or dispute, the Worker shall in the first instance attempt to resolve the matter with the immediate supervisor, who shall respond to such a request as soon as reasonably practicable under the circumstances.
-Where the dispute concerns alleged actions of the immediate supervisor the Worker may bypass this level in the procedure.
+In the event of a Representative having a grievance or dispute, the Representative shall in the first instance attempt to resolve the matter with the immediate supervisor, who shall respond to such a request as soon as reasonably practicable under the circumstances.
+Where the dispute concerns alleged actions of the immediate supervisor the Representative may bypass this level in the procedure.

-If the grievance or dispute is not resolved at the level it has been lodged, the Worker may refer the matter to the next level of management.
+If the grievance or dispute is not resolved at the level it has been lodged, the Representative may refer the matter to the next level of management.
 Such discussion should take place in a timely manner.